Positivity and representations of surface groups: Positive representations are Anosov

+Note that there is another section $\Xi^*$, which is constant along the leaves of the weakly stable foliation and is contracted under $\Phi_{-T}$.

+Observe that, in general, the existence of a continuous equivariant map, even sending distinct points to transverse points, is weaker than the condition of being Anosov.

-To establish the Anosov property we first extend the positive boundary map to a left- and a right-continuous boundary map using Corollary~\ref{coro:posmap}.
-We prove that these extensions are continuous, and then deduce the Anosov property using the contraction property of the diamond metric (Proposition~\ref{pro:Acontract2}).
+To establish the Anosov property for positive representations, we first extend the positive boundary map to a left-continuous boundary map and to a right-continuous boundary map using Corollary~\ref{coro:posmap}.
+We prove then that these extensions are continuous (and thus coincide), and then deduce the Anosov property using the contraction property of the diamond metrics (Proposition~\ref{pro:Acontract2}).